bitcoinfacts/glacierprotocol.github.io/_docs/background/multisignature.md

 all keys).
 Redemption scripts, however, allow one to view funds.
-An alternate version of this protocol could be created using a different multisig approach besides P2SH transactions, which would eliminate the ability of signatories to view balances; see Appendix C for details.
+An alternate version of this protocol could be created using a different multisig approach besides P2SH transactions, which would eliminate the ability of signatories to view balances; see [Extend Glacier - Section II](../../extend/improvements/) for details.
 * **Signatory collusion**: Although possessing one key won't allow a signatory to access your funds, two signatories might collude with each other to steal your money.